Dynamics of quantum discord in the purification process

 On the other hand, quantum discord will degrade due to unavoidable interaction between a quantum system and its environment.
 It has been shown that quantum discord decays exponentially \cite{Werlang:2009,Maziero:2009}, whereas the entanglement may suffer from sudden death \cite{Yu:2009} under Markovian noises.
 The dynamics of quantum discord has also been investigated in a non-Markovian environment \cite{Wang:2010,Fanchini:2010} and has been demonstrated experimentally under both Markovian \cite{Xu:2010a} and non-Markovian \cite{Xu:2010b} environments.
-In the field of quantum entanglement theory, it is well known that there are two qualitatively different types of entanglement \cite{Horodecki:1998}.
-One is free, which means that the state can be distilled under local operations and classical communication (LOCC); the other is bound, which means that no LOCC strategy is able to extract pure-state entanglement from the state even if many copies are available.
-Since entanglement is only a special kind of quantum correlations, we present the following question.
-The two observers, Alice and Bob, each have $N$ quantum systems with nonzero quantum correlation prepared in a given state $\rho$.
-Each one can perform local operations with her/his $N$ particles, and exchange classical information with the other.
-The question is whether they can in this way obtain a pair of states with higher quantum correlation.
-We call this process quantum correlation purification in analogy with entanglement purification.
-The physical meaning of this process is to find a way to extract a subset of states with higher quantum correlation from a large set of states.
+In the field of quantum entanglement theory, to achieve a perfect channel in quantum information tasks, entanglement purification is performed to extract a small number of entangled pairs with a relatively high degree of entanglement from a large number of less entangled pairs using only local operations and classical commu- nication (LOCC).
+Since entanglement is only a special kind of quantum correlations and has different order with other quantum correlations in general.
+One may ask the question whether quantum correlation can be increased in a round of purification process.
+In this work we answer this question partly in terms of quantum discord through a concrete example.
+We also give an analytic expression for a class of higher dimensional states which have additive quantum discord.

-Now we want to know whether any mixed state with nonzero quantum correlation can be purified into a new state with higher quantum correlation.
 In the following discussions we use the quantum discord to measure the quantum correlation.
 As an example, we shall investigate the dynamics of the quantum discord during the original BBPSSW purification protocol \cite{Bennett:1996}.
 In the case of Werner states, we find that quantum discord can also be increased after performing the original purification protocol.
 During one round of purification process, the quantum discord decreases at first and then increases when the intermediate state is transformed into the final state under LOCC.
 Suppose the noisy Werner state pairs $ \rho ^{\left( 0 \right)}$ and $ \rho ^{\left( 1 \right)}$ are given as two copies in the following form: